 Wendy has been involved with G-REG and its predecessor since 2007, when the idea of creating common qualifications for central and local government regulators was first proposed.
 She’s played critical roles in the initiative – applying her learning and development expertise and leading the sector’s efforts to create and improve New Zealand’s regulatory practice qualifications and associated learning programmes.

 Her work at Waka Kotahi NZ Transport Agency in creating ‘The Regulators' Room’, a resource hub and collaborative space for regulators, won the NZATD L&D Initiative of the Year award in 2016.
 Wendy’s big passion is taking G-REG’s qualification programmes to the next level – and bringing people together to be part of the ongoing evolution of regulatory and learning practice - supporting regulators to do great work for the good of all.

-Eva is the behind-the-scenes person running our online G-REG events and supporting the delivery of the annual G-REG conference.
+Krystal is the behind-the-scenes person running our online G-REG events, planning the annual G-REG conference, and spending a lot of her time looking at ways we can better engage with the regulatory sector.
 Her role is to ensure that G-REG uses the best methods to support, educate, inform, and connect our community of regulators.
-And that when we are actively doing these things that they happen smoothly and are meaningful.
+So that when we are actively doing these things they happen smoothly and are meaningful.